ksu-cis300-master/Homework-4-S24-Instructions-UltimateTicTacToe/index.md

 - The value of a draw (see [Section 7.4.1.
 Fields and property](#7.4.1.
 Fields and property)) if the simulated game was a draw.
 - The value of a win (see [Section 7.4.1.
 Fields and property](#7.4.1.
 Fields and property)) if this player won the simulated game.

-Although the stored portion of the game tree is not used by this method, it is nevertheless traversing a path through the portion of the game tree that is not stored.
+Although the stored portion of the game tree is not used by this method, the method is nevertheless traversing a path through the portion of the game tree that is not stored.
 For this reason, this method should be recursive.
 The base case occurs when the game on the given board is over.
 In this case, you should return the value for either a win or a draw, depending on whether the game has been won (if it has, it was won by the player who just played).

 Otherwise, you will need to get the available plays from the given board and randomly select one of them.
 To do the random selection, call the random number generator's [**Next**](https://learn.microsoft.com/en-us/dotnet/api/system.random.next?view=net-6.0#system-random-next(system-int32)) method, using the number of available plays as its parameter.
 That method will return a random nonnegative integer less than this parameter; hence, the value it returns can be used as an index into the list of available plays.
 Make this play, and recursively simulate a game on the resulting board.
 The value returned by the recursive call will be the value of the simulation from the perspective of the player making this randomly-chosen play.
 This player is the opponent of the player making the play that resulted in the board we were given; hence, we will need to subtract the value returned by the recursive call from the value of a win in order to change it to the perspective of the correct player.